keeganmjgreen/3D-Printed-Sensors-Development-Platform/Tips-for-Optionally-Using-SolidWorks-to-Build-Upon-Sensor-Designs.md

  -  Create design features from the 'perspective' of a 3D printer.
 For example: [Create SolidWorks sketches](http://help.solidworks.com/2021/English/SolidWorks/sldworks/c_Sketch.htm) on the *Top Plane* and extrude them away from it.
 Note that SolidWorks uses an engineering coordinate system in which the $y$-axis points up and the $z$-axis is normal to the vertical $xy$-plane.
 Whereas, 3D printing software such as *Ultimaker Cura* uses a more conventional coordinate system, in which the $z$-axis points up, normal to the *build plate*, whose surface is the horizontal $xy$-plane.

+*Note:* SolidWorks is not forward compatible.
+Files cannot be opened or edited using a version of SolidWorks that is older than that with which they were originally created.
+The reverse works, albeit by converting them to the newer version.

 ## Resources

  -  [SolidWorks Help](https://help.solidworks.com/2021/English/SolidWorks/sldworks/r_welcome_sw_online_help.htm)